jmvlangen/modular-method-package/examples/literature/Dieulefait-Freitas-2014.rst

    sage: E.splitting_field().is_isomorphic(Ke)
    True

-According to the article this curve does not decompose over the decomposition field, but if we twist with the element :math:`\gamma = 2 \theta^2 - \theta - 5` it does.
-The latter even decomposes over the field :math:`\QQ(\theta)`.
+According to the article the restriction of scalars of this curve over the decomposition field does not decompose, but if its twist by the element :math:`\gamma = 2 \theta^2 - \theta - 5` does.
+For the latter the restriction of scalars even decomposes over the field :math:`\QQ(\theta)`.
 Furthermore it decomposes as the the product of two non-isogenous abelian surfaces of GL_2-type.

 ::